debops/debops/README.md

 [![Ansible Galaxy](https://img.shields.io/badge/galaxy-debops.lxc-660198.svg?style=flat)](https://galaxy.ansible.com/debops/lxc)

-The `debops.lxc` role can be used to configure and manage LXC environment on a host.
-Specifically, LXC 1.0 support will be installed on Ubuntu Trusty and Debian Jessie, for Debian Wheezy, LXC 1.0 package will be backported from Jessie using the `debops.backporter` role and Linux kernel from `wheezy-backports` will be installed for required kernel features (this will require a reboot of the host).

 You can use the `debops.lxc` role to create and manage Linux Containers with different configurations.
 These containers can be used on an external interface (DHCP server is recommended) or on an internal NAT interface